EVORA-project/evora-ontology/models/docs/BiosafetyLevel.md

 # Class: Biosafety level (BiosafetyLevel)

-_The level of biocontainment required or applied in the facility where the biological agent is manipulated_
+_The level of biocontainment required or applied in the facility where the biological agent is manipulated._